What is Nipah Virus Infection

 Nipah Virus Infection – Symptoms

 What are the symptoms of this disease?
 According to doctors, it is very difficult to detect Nipah infection at the initial level.
 After this virus enters the human body creates brain damage, encephalitis, and respiratory disorders.
-The symptoms of the disease are revealed within 4-5 to 45-50 days of the virus entering the body.
-Like any other viral infection, Nipah infection symptoms are fever, cough, breathing difficulties, frequent headaches, muscle pain, vomiting, dizziness, pneumonia, and senselessness etc. But, you shouldn’t be unnecessarily worried because not all fever viruses are Nipah Virus.
+This disease reveals its symptoms within 4-5 to 45-50 days of the virus entering the body.
+Like any other viral infection, Nipah infection symptoms are fever, cough, breathing difficulties, frequent headaches, muscle pain, vomiting, dizziness, pneumonia, and senselessness, etc. But, you shouldn’t be unnecessarily worried because not all fever viruses are Nipah Virus.
 It’s always advisable to get a checkup in case you are from Nipah infected area.
 It just to be sure that nothing is wrong happened.

 Nipah Virus Infection – Prevention